Skip links

 The anti-hail rockets used in these interventions are specially designed to carry the seeding material to the target area in the cloud.

-This method of intervention can be defined as a complex system, and a sufficiently large number of Launch Points is required for optimal coverage of a protection area.
+This method of intervention can be defined as a complex system, and a sufficiently large number of Release Points is required for optimal coverage of a protection area.

-Active atmospheric interventions on cloud systems to combat hail falls using specialised rockets are used successfully in several countries.
+Active atmospheric interventions over cloud systems to combat hail using specialized rockets are successfully used in several countries.
 This method has been successfully used for a long time in: Moldova, Georgia, Bulgaria, Serbia, Croatia, Slovenia, China, Argentina, Brazil and the Russian Federation.

-In recent decades, as climate change has intensified, both scientists and farmers are increasingly opting for active interventions using the rocket method.
+In recent decades, as climate change has intensified, scientists and farmers alike have increasingly opted for active rocket interventions.
 Not only does it help to increase rainfall, but it also helps to reduce the devastating effects of hail and has a positive impact on agriculture, especially when it comes to crop protection.

 ACTIVE INTERVENTIONS IN THE ATMOSPHERE USING LAND-BASED GENERATORS